rbind/apreshill/content/talk/code-your-graph.md

 +++
 date = "2016-06-24T00:00:00"
-title = "Code Your Graph"
-abstract = "A workshop on visualizing your data with ggplot and matplotlib" abstract_short = "" event = "Hands-on Data Jamboree"
+title = "Code Your Graph Workshop" abstract = "A workshop on visualizing your data with ggplot and matplotlib" abstract_short = "" event = "Hands-on Data Jamboree"